Colombia probes reported military spying of peace negotiators

 The peace talks, while mostly popular, have some detractors, like Uribe and his party’s choice as candidate for president in May, Oscar Ivan Zuluaga.

-Commenting on the report, Interior Minister Aurelio Iragorri said, “The most important is to carry out an internal investigation because this government at no time - no minister or the president - has given any instructions to interfere with communications of anyone.”
+Commenting on the Semana report, Interior Minister Iragorri said, “The most important is to carry out an internal investigation because this government at no time, no minister or the president, have given any instructions to interfere with communications of anyone.”

 “In this case we are more the victims than the victimizer,” he added.